You may be reading this post because you are trying really hard to increase your page views and are looking for new ways to do it.

 Now if someone shares that pin with a big following… See this image below,

-Just yesterday Paula has scheduled to share this pin of mine with her Pinterest followers of 11,687.
+Just yesterday a blogger had scheduled to share this pin of mine with her Pinterest followers of 11,687.
 Now if her followers like this pin and re-share it… This my friends could be a viral pin 🙂 See the power of Tailwind tribes right there!

 Tailwind, in general, has been a big traffic generator to my blog.
 I started this blog barely 2 months ago and look at my Pinterest views.